eungobs/reminder/README.md

 - Enter a city name to get real-time weather information.
 - Set reminders and schedules using the built-in calendar feature.

+## Related Projects
+Check out these related projects for further exploration:

+-:https://github.com/eungobs: A standalone version of the weather feature in this app.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:
+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature-new-feature`.
+3. Make your changes and commit them: `git commit -m 'Add some feature'`.
+4. Push to the branch: `git push origin feature-new-feature`.
+5. Submit a pull request.

 ## Technology & Architecture
 The South African Car Weather App was developed using a combination of frontend and backend technologies.
 The frontend utilizes HTML, CSS, and JavaScript to create an intuitive and user-friendly interface.